 The beach is close to the centre of town and facilities include toilets, parking, shops, cafes.

-Dogs are banned on this beach from May to September but you can walk them over the Winter months but on a lead.
+Beer beach, dogs are banned from May to September but you can walk them over the Winter months but on a lead.

 - Excellent: the highest classification meaning the water is cleanest

 - Poor: You are advised not to swim.
 The beach will stay open and an action plan should be in place to improve the water quality.